Arogya-2002/hashtag_generator/README.md

 - The dataset context from earlier (e.g., `instagram-images-with-captions`) isn’t referenced here, as the `README` is for the Gemini-based project.
 If you want a `README` for the transformer-based hashtag generator (with the dataset), I can create a separate version.
 - For Streamlit, Flask, or GitHub Pages integration, let me know, and I can provide a customized `README` or additional code.

-If you need further tweaks, specific sections, or integration with the transformer model project, please let me know!